-To calculate the second order correlation function using the Quantum Trajectory Method, we use a numerical method similar to the one used experimentally \cite{aljalal}.
-In the experiment conducted by the group of M. Feld in MIT, the coherence function of the microlaser is obtained by calculating the correlation between the times when photons are emitted out from the cavity and detected by the photo-detector.
+To calculate the second-order correlation function using the quantum trajectory method, we use a numerical method imitating the experimental method applied by Feld et al. \cite{aljalal,book}.
+In this experimental method, the coherence function of the microlaser is obtained by calculating the correlation between the times when photons are emitted out from the cavity and detected by the photo-detector.
 Numerically, we have full details about each trajectory including the times at which photons leak from the cavity.
-So to calculate \(g^{(2)} (\tau )\), we compute the correlation between these times in each trajectory and average over all the trajectories.
+Therefore, \(g^{(2)} (\tau )\) is calculated by computing the correlation between these times in each trajectory and taking the average over all the trajectories.
 We have already shown in Fig. \ref{G21} the numerical calculation of \(g^{(2)} (\tau )\) compared with the analytical calculation for the trapping states where \(g^{(2)} (\tau )\) exhibits anti-bunching behavior.
-We show in Fig. \ref{bunching1} the correlation function for two values of \(g\tau _{{\mathop{\rm int}}} \) where the cavity field exhibits bunching behavior.
-In Fig. \ref{bunching2} we illustrate an interesting feature of \(g^{(2)} (\tau )\) where the cavity field exhibits a transient anti-bunching behavior before it decays monotonically to one.
+Fig. \ref{bunching1} shows the correlation function for two values of \(g\tau _{{\mathop{\rm int}}} \) where the cavity field exhibits bunching behavior.
+In Fig. \ref{bunching2}, we illustrate an interesting feature of \(g^{(2)} (\tau )\) where the correlation function exhibits a transient anti-bunching behavior before it decays monotonically to one.
 We should, however, point out the inability of this numerical method to predict accurately the values of correlation function at very short times as evident in Fig. \ref{G21} and \ref{bunching2}.